ozmeka/auto-omeka-s/README.md

 $ ```vagrant up```

 This will start the provisioner, which will automatically download a Centos 7 base box for Vagrant.
-After that, it will install Ozmeka automatically, which typically takes 5-10 minutes.
+After that, it will install Omeka S automatically, which can take some time in the last step of initialising the web app.

-Once the provisioning script has completed, point your browser at http://localhost:8080/install/install.php and set up Omeka.
-Don't forget to enable the plugins and theme in the admin section once you've finished initial setup.
+Once the provisioning script has completed, point your browser at http://localhost:8080/ and set up Omeka.

 To shut down the VM when you're finished, use $ ```vagrant halt```.
 You can also use $ ```vagrant suspend``` to pause it.
 If you made an awful mess of it and want to start again from scratch, $ ```vagrant destroy``` will give you a blank slate.
 To bring the VM back up in all these cases, simply issue
 $ ```vagrant up```.